keystonejs/keystone/README.md

 ## WARNING

-This project is currently very much in the `alpha` phase of development.
+This project is currently very much in the **alpha** phase of development.
 There are known bugs, missing features, and limited documentation.
 APIs have not been finalised and may change with each release.

 To make this clear, we're currently publishing all packages to the `@keystone-alpha` scope on npm.
-As the project matures, we'll migrate over to our new `@keystone` scope and

 ## Getting Started